stabilityprotocol/stability/docs/ZERO-GAS-TRANSACTIONS.md

 ### Setting up the External Mempool for Validators

 If you are a validator and wish to integrate this functionality, you simply need to configure your node with the `--zero-gas-tx-pool <URL>` parameter.
-This option determines the HTTP address to which the validating node will make GET requests to obtain the Zero Gas Transactions during its validation cycle.
+This option determines the HTTP address to which the validating node will make POST requests to obtain the Zero Gas Transactions during its validation cycle.

 ## 3. Other considerations